BestTimesToVisit.com Logo

 transport

-Rent a car if you plan to explore beyond Granada city, especially if heading into the mountains.
-While buses connect major towns, having your own wheels gives you the freedom to stop at stunning viewpoints like Mirador de San Nicolás for sunset or discover hidden white villages (pueblos blancos) at your own pace.
-Be prepared for narrow, winding roads in the Alpujarras!
+Rent a car if you plan to explore beyond Granada city, especially for the Sierra Nevada mountains.
+Public transport is limited, and having your own wheels gives you the freedom to stop at stunning viewpoints and tiny mountain villages like Pampaneira or Capileira at your own pace.
+Be prepared for winding mountain roads, though!

 food

 Embrace the 'tapas' culture!
-In Granada, many bars offer a free tapa with each drink you order, especially outside the main tourist drag.
-Don't be afraid to hop between bars and try a few different places – it's a fantastic and affordable way to sample local specialties like 'tortilla del Sacromonte' or 'habas con jamón'.
+In Granada, many bars offer a free tapa with every drink you order.
+Don't be afraid to hop between bars – try a 'cerveza' (beer) at one for a small tapa, then a 'vino tinto' (red wine) at another for a different bite.
+It's a fantastic and affordable way to sample local specialties.

 packing